 Don’t yell at your Frenchie.
 It will not help.
 In fact, don’t exhibit any kind of reaction at all.
 Your dog will just keep up the behavior.
 In this case, you may have to wait a while before your dog gets the message.
 However, you need to remain persistent.
 After a while, your dog will understand that begging for food or treats is a waste of energy and time.

 Dogs, including your beloved Frenchie, love to chew on things.
-Not only does the activity relieve stress but it is tons of fun to a dog.
+Not only does the activity relieve stress but it is tons of fun for a dog.
 If you come home and find fabrics chewed or items destroyed, you need to discover the source of the behavior.